 Waitrose offer a completely free glass hire service for parties.
 Just pop into your local store and book.

 Majestic do free hire and delivery, so long as you order your drinks with them.
 They also do ‘Sale and Return’ on anything unopened at the end of your party.

 This is a no-brainer.
 Don’t buy disposable plastic plates, cups or cutlery.
 If you’re at home, your everyday homeware should suffice.
 If you’re out and about, take reusable tubs and jars, and forgo the cutlery for finger food and nibbles.

 Take some of the hard work out of kid's parties by hiring a reusable party kit, which includes plates, cups, decorations and more.
 Search for your nearest zero-waste kit provider from the Party Kit Network.

 Food and drink

-Canapes; finger food is the perfect way to add a touch of class to your party whilst avoiding plastic completely.
-A really simple way to make canapes is to buy pre-made puff pastry, cut into small squares and top with pesto or tapenade from a glass jar, plus some grilled veg or sundried tomato.
+Canapes - yes, finger food is the perfect way to add a touch of class to your party whilst avoiding plastic completely.
+A really simple way to make canapes is to buy pre-made puff pastry, cut them into small squares and top with pesto or tapenade from a glass jar, plus some grilled veg or sundried tomato.

-Cocktail sticks are another plastic-free party staple.
-Let loose your inner Abigail and assemble a cheese and fruit classic.
-Just make sure when buying cheese, to head to the cheese counter and request it wrapped in paper or in your own container.
+Cocktail sticks are another opportunity to avoid plastic - go for wooden or bamboo ones instead.
+Then why not let loose your inner celebrity chef and assemble a cheese and fruit classic?
+Just make sure, when buying cheese, to head to the cheese counter and request it wrapped in paper or in your own container.
 Buying fruit loose also cuts down on the plastic.